No. 6 Stanford tops USC, 79-59 - WHIZ News

 STANFORD,Calif.
+(AP) — Senior day inspired some emotion and Stanford put it to good use.

-(AP) — Lexie Hull had 14 points and six rebounds, Nadia Fingall and Ashten Prechtel each scored 11 points and sixth-ranked Stanford overpowered USC 79-59 in a Pac-12 game Sunday.
+Lexie Hull had 14 points and six rebounds, Nadia Fingall and Ashten Prechtel each scored 11 points and the sixth-ranked Cardinal overpowered USC 79-59 in a Pac-12 game Sunday.

+“I think so, a little bit.
+I mean, wanting to play well for our seniors,” Stanford coach Tara VanDerveer said.

 Alyssa Jerome, Kiana Williams and Anna Wilson each added eight points for the Cardinal, who won for the 11th time in 13 games and have won 17 of their last 18 home games.